Right middle lobe collapse

 Non-specific signs indicating right-sided atelectasis may also be present although due to the small size of the right middle lobe they may well be subtle or absent 2:

 - crowding of the right-sided ribs

 - a shift of the mediastinum to the right

 On lateral projection, right middle lobe collapse is usually relatively easy to identify, appearing as a triangular opacity in the anterior aspect of the chest overlying the cardiac shadow, with its apex at the right hilum.
 The horizontal fissure is displaced inferiorly and the inferior part of the oblique fissure is displaced and bowed anterosuperiorly.

-Presence of tubular lucencies in the collapsed right middle lobe should suggest that the collapse is chronic (right middle lobe syndrome), with associated bronchiectasis 3.
+The presence of tubular lucencies in the collapsed right middle lobe should suggest that the collapse is chronic (right middle lobe syndrome), with associated bronchiectasis 3.

 If there is an obstructing lesion in the bronchus intermedius, there will be signs of both RML and RLL.

 - triangular opacification in axial images abutting the right heart border, thinner at the hilum, and the apex pointing laterally 2

 - oblique fissure bows anteriorly 2